Eurico Dias Nogueira

 Nogueira was born in Dornelas do Zêzere, Portugal and was ordained a priest on 22 December 1945.
 Nogueira was appointed bishop to the Diocese of Vila Cabral on 10 July 1964 and ordained bishop on 6 December 1964.
 Nogueira was then appointed bishop of the Diocese of Sá da Bandeira on 19 February 1972 and resigned from the position on 3 February 1977.
-Nogueira's final appointment to Archbishop-Primate of the Archdiocese of Braga and he retired as archbishop on 5 June 1999.
+Nogueira's final appointment was to Archbishop-Primate of the Archdiocese of Braga and he retired as archbishop on 5 June 1999.